aykofx/Text-Editor/README.md

 - Click "Save" to save the text to a file.
 - Click "New" to start a new document (warning will appear before clearing text).
 - Use "Cut," "Copy," and "Paste" buttons for text manipulation.

+**Requirements**
+- Java 11 or newer
+- JavaFX SDK

+**Running the App**
+- Compile and run your JavaFX application as usual.
+Make sure JavaFX libraries are properly linked.